bootstrapworld/curriculum/lessons/Data-Science/contracts-tables-displays/langs/en-us/slides.md

 # Functions for Working with Tables

 - What did these `sort` expressions do?
-- Just below question 6, we see the contract for `sort`
+- Just below question 6, we see the Contract for `sort`
 - What does it mean that the Domain of `sort` is Table, String, Boolean?
 - What does it mean that the Range of `sort` is Table?

 @teacher{
 - What did these `sort` expressions do?
 ** _They took in the `animals-table`, the "Name" column, and true or false... producing a new table, sorted alphabetically (A-Z for true and Z-A for false)_
-- Just below question 6, we see the contract for `sort`
+- Just below question 6, we see the Contract for `sort`
 - What does it mean that the Domain of `sort` is Table, String, Boolean?
 ** _The functions needs a Table, a String (describing a column), and a Boolean (an order to sort the column by) in order to do its job._
 - What does it mean that the Range of `sort` is Table?